-Unfortunately, a new wound opened up in December and it’s been sticking around ever since!
+Unfortunately, a new wound opened up in December, and it’s been sticking around ever since!
 I’m waiting for a referral to see another surgeon, and hope that something can be done to close this up once and for all.
 I’ll update again if any significant changes happen.

 She suggested that I get an MRI done to see what’s going and said there could be many reasons why I’m having pain, but since my wound still isn’t healed, it may be related to the problems I’m having.

 UPDATE Sept 22, 2014:

-There hasn’t been any significant changes in regards to healing.
-The wound still hasn’t closed up and I still keep a gauze pad on it to keep the draining from staining my underwear.
+There hasn’t been any significant changes in regard to healing.
+The wound still hasn’t closed up, and I still keep a gauze pad on it to keep the draining from staining my underwear.